My Best Tips to Display Throw Blankets In Your Living Room

 Now that you’ve seen some cringe-worthy blanket styling, let’s chat about the ways we prefer to style and use throw blankets in our family rooms…

-We all have those huge blankets that are sooooo comfortable.
+We all have those huge blankets that are so comfortable.
 You know the ones we’re talking about.
 The blanket that you and your significant other fight over when it’s chilly, and the one you wrap yourself up in when you’re feeling sick.
 It may not be the prettiest blanket around (and it’s usually oversized) but it’s oh-so-cozy.

-See that basket on the end of Casey’s couch?
-It’s full of cozy (not so cute) blankets!
+See that wicker basket on the end of Casey’s couch?
+It’s full of cozy (not so cute) extra blankets!
 Every night Casey & Finn get out their designated blankets when they hang on the couch (always fighting over this one…) and they get warm and snuggly.
-Then, when it’s time for bed, into the basket those blankets go!
+Then, when it’s time for bed, into the storage basket those blankets go!

 This basket is from HomeGoods and it was such a good find.
 Love that it has a top because you can’t see the slew of blankets thrown haphazardly inside.
 Although Finn thinks the basket should belong to a snake charmer…but hell, I like it!